 Uniforms: License-option students must purchase uniforms with initial outfitting estimated at \$1000.
-Tickets to Texas A&M University home games may also be purchased at registration.
+Tickets to Texas A&M University home games and the TAMUG Yearbook may also be purchased at registration.

 The University operates a bookstore which supplies textbooks, stationary, drawing instruments, toiletries and other supplies.
 All merchandise is sold at retail prices prevailing in the area.
 Major credit cards are accepted in the bookstore.
 For more information regarding the bookstore, please call (409) 740-4488.